alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2020-03-06-why-erb-should-be-preferred-to-jinja2-for-devops-templating.md

 ## Jinja2's built-in filters

-Jinja2's built-in filters solve some of the same problems that AWK's built-in functions solve.
-The two languages are comparable in size.
 Aside from basic language features, Jinja2 has (at the time of writing) 50 built-in "filters".
-The full list of Jinja2 filters is [here](https://jinja.palletsprojects.com/en/2.11.x/templates/#list-of-builtin-filters).
-Some of them are great for text manipulation.
-The center and wordwrap filters are great.
-But there are not many of them.
+These are documented [here](https://jinja.palletsprojects.com/en/2.11.x/templates/#list-of-builtin-filters).
+Some of them are useful for text manipulation, such as the center and wordwrap filters.
+But there are not many filters and many gaps in functionality.
+I already mentioned there is no split filter for example.

 ## Custom Jinja2 filters